MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/plan-external-collaboration.md

 ##### Communications compliance

 Admins can set policies to monitor content for all users in the channel.
-All messages content in channels, including the shared channel, are covered by communication compliance policies.
+All messages content in channels, including the shared channel, are covered by [communication compliance policies](/microsoft-365/compliance/communication-compliance).
 Shared channels inherit the policy of the host organization.

 ##### Conditional access

-The host organization’s conditional access policies are applied to external participants, including B2B direct connect users.
-The external organization’s policies are not used.
+The host organization's [conditional access policies](/azure/active-directory/conditional-access/overview) are applied to external participants, including B2B direct connect users.
+The external organization's policies are not used.
 The following types of conditional access policies are supported with shared channels:

 - Policies that are scoped to all guest users, external participants, SharePoint Online cloud apps
 - Grant Access controls that require MFA, a compliant device, or a hybrid Azure AD joined device.